Ashutosh-Maurya-87/beginner_python/100 Days of Code Challange in Python/Day (4) 29082024/ReadMe/set.md

 # pop() method
 * The pop() method removes random item from a set and returns it.
 If the set is empty, the method raises KeyError.
 * if we want to remove any specific item then we use remove() or discard() method

+# del method
+* it deleted the entire set and if we print that set then it give Name error

+# clear() method
+* it clear all the item from the set  and after print that set it give None